RosterElf Logo

 Public holidays policy FAQ

 • Yes.
-This template provides a solid foundation aligned with the National Employment Standards, but you should tailor it to reflect your specific workplace, any applicable modern award or enterprise agreement, and state-based requirements such as long service leave provisions.
+The template provides a solid foundation aligned with the National Employment Standards, but you should tailor it to your workplace, any applicable modern award or enterprise agreement, and the public holidays gazetted in each state or territory where your staff are based.
+Store it and capture sign-off in your HR software.